Onekke/TestTrack/README.md

 7. Be sure to `Save` your changes.

 **Note:** I do not provide a guide on adding AirSim plugin to Unreal project on Linux since I did not have a good experience with it.
 Although if you build your project on Windows there should not be any problems migrating it on Linux.

+## Some tips about the project.

+1. While creating the project in Unreal Engine I followed the [Unreal Assets Naming Convention](https://wiki.unrealengine.com/Assets_Naming_Convention), so getting around it should be pretty straight forward.
+2. When in Unreal Editor you will always see an empty new level at start, navigate to `Maps/TestMaps` and doubleclick `TestTrack` this will load the map with a test track and everything else set and ready to play around with.
+3. As default day/night cycle is set to be changed in a very short period of time.
+To change that or use system time instead click on `Edit BP_Day_Night_Cycle`in `World Outliner`, then change `New Rate` value in `Set Play Rate` or follow the comments in the blueprint to set the system time in use.
+4. To activate/diactivate rain press `G` when in `Play` or navigate to `Blueprints > Open Level Blueprint` to make any changes you want.
+5. While in `Play` press `F1` to toggle `Help` screen from AirSim plugin with some usefull shortcuts.